 All of these pertinent dates are listed in the front of the Class Schedule you receive prior to pre-registration.
 The student should keep this information sheet to reference during the semester.
 The student should also make a point to thoroughly read the Bryan Announcer each week, as any information or instructions for students are published by the Registrar’s Office in this paper.
 Also, please feel free to stop by the office or consult your adviser.

 I just don’t know what to choose for my major.
 Is there someone I can talk to so I could make up my mind?

 You can stop by the Career Services, Mercer Hall 121.

 Is there any place on campus where I can obtain information on graduate level exams such as GRE, LSAT, MCAT, etc?

 Yes.
 This information can be obtained in the Career Services.

 I really am not happy with the major I chose and want to change the course of my studies.
 What do I do?

 Come to the Registrar’s Office and pick up a Change of Major form.
-We can tell you who the advisers are for your new major.
-You should complete the form, which contains the signature of your old adviser and your new adviser as well, and make an appointment with your new adviser so that he/she can get to know you and can adequately assist you in your degree program.
+We can tell you who the Department Chair is for your new major.
+You should complete the form, which contains the signature of your old adviser and new Department Chair.
+You will be assigned a new academic adviser and should make an appointment with your new adviser so that he/she can get to know you and can adequately assist you in your degree program.
 The completed form should then be returned to the Registrar’s Office.